Honde Valley

 The Honde Valley extends from the eastern border of Zimbabwe into Mozambique.
 The valley is part of the Eastern Highlands.
 The valley is about 130 km from Mutare, or 110 km from Nyanga.
-The Nyanga Mountains and the Nyanga National Park forms the western boundary of the valley.
+The Nyanga Mountains and the Nyanga National Park form the western boundary of the valley.

 Access

 Approaching from Mutare, the turn-off is about 50 km along the road towards Nyanga.
 The road into the valley is tarred and twists and turns steeply as it drops 800 meters in about 20 km.
 Off the tarred road, there are good dust roads which service most parts of the Valley.

 Geography

 Climate

 The climate of Honde Valley falls is mostly temperate.
-From late October to around the end of April it is the summer months, the weather is hot and humid.
-Temperatures may rise up to 28 ˚C and this is the period where most of the rainfall is received.
-From May to the beginning of July winter season, the temperatures are very low and they may hover around minimums of 2 ˚C while From September to October during spring, it is hot with maximum temperatures averaging around 25 to 30 ˚C.
+From late October to around the end of April it is summer, the weather is hot and humid.
+Temperatures may rise to 28 ˚C when most of the rainfall is received.
+From May to the beginning of July, the winter season, the temperatures are Low and they may hover around minimums of 2 ˚C while From September to October during spring, it is hot with maximum temperatures averaging around 25 to 30 ˚C.